Date of Award

 Results indicated that there was a significant positive relationship between functional literacy skill acquisition and the loan management ability of women.
 Those who receive loans and participated in functional literacy programs in skill training were more productive, had a good banking knowledge and saved more.
 All the indicators of sustainability identified in the research showed significant positive relations to the acquisition of functional literacy with skill training.
 Possible explanations of the results were enumerated as they are in conformity with results of previous studies.

 Mohammed, Adams Mashoud, "An Assessment of the Impact of Functional Literacy Initiatives for Women Groups Towards Sustainable Livelihoods in the Savelugu/Nanton District of Ghana" (2011).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1078.